-Today, almost all of our electronic devices are connected in one way or another, often referred to as the Internet of Things.
+Today, almost all of our electronic devices are connected in one way or another, often called the Internet of Things.
 Whether you're downloading a file from the Internet to your computer or pairing your smartphone to your car's stereo, wireless technology is everywhere.
 Although there are many different ways to transmit data over the air, we will focus on Wi-Fi and Bluetooth.
 This page covers the difference between the two, and their respective advantages.

 What is the difference between Bluetooth and Wi-Fi?